Perimeter Business Year in Review: 2016’s Top Stories

 Business never sleeps in Perimeter Center.
-But sometimes it changes, drawing in the new industries like video games and short-term housing rentals.
+But sometimes it changes, drawing in new industries like video games and short-term housing rentals.
 And it’s always looking for easier ways to get around, which in turn attracts alternative-transit start-ups.
 Here are a few of the year’s top stories from the Reporter’s monthly section Perimeter Business.

 Alternative transit businesses make their pitches